 When people have affairs, emotions run hot, especially when someone involved is a little too obsessed or possessive of their partner.
 Sometimes it leads to someone dying.
 This trope can happen in a few ways:

 - Killing your lover: Perhaps the lover wants out.
 Maybe they are threatening to expose the affair, even asking for some hush money.
 Perhaps they're pregnant and the panicky husband is afraid the affair will certainly be found out now.
 Either way, the cheater gets rid of them for good.
+The opposite could happen if the cheating partner reneges there promise to leave there spouse for them.
+It can also the lover was also unaware of there partners married status.

 - Killing your lover's spouse: Sometimes the lover is sick of just being the sidepiece.
 They want to be their lover's number one girl/guy.
 So they get rid of the spouse and try to take their place.
 Also can overlap Til Murder Do Us Part if both lovers are involved in the spouse's murder.

 - Killing yourself: This is the option taken when Love Hurts.
 Either there's no way to get their lover, their lover's betrayal cut way too deep, or there's no possible way to repair the damage done to the relationship.
-Either way, one or more parties decides that they can't live with the pain.
-A darker possibility, is that the person wants to make other people feel responsible for their death, or even frame them.
+Either way, one or more parties decide that they can't live with the pain.
+A darker possibility is that the person wants to make other people feel responsible for their death, or even frame them.

 - Killing somebody else: In some cases, other people further outside of the main love triangle become involved.
-Maybe they kill a relative or someone real close to the cheater as a twisted form of payback.
+Maybe they kill a relative or someone really close to the cheater as a twisted form of payback.
 Or perhaps someone (like a private eye their spouse hired or their spouse's friend) witnessed them in the act of cheating and goes after them so they wouldn't inform anyone of their infidelity.
 The latter may usually be done out of desperation or bad judgement.

 - Eliminating the baggage: Probably the most disturbing variety, when someone concludes their object of affection doesn't reciprocate their feelings because they have children.
 This can drive them to kill their own children, just to free themselves of parental obligation.
 Even worse, a cheating husband might be inclined to kill either his pregnant wife or mistress.
 In both cases, to avoid the responsibility of parenthood, and in the mistress' case, to keep the affair from being discovered.

 - Subverted in the Sin City album "A Dame To Kill For".
-A wealthy businessman is visiting a particular hooker on the regular, but is worried that his wife will find out and financially ruin him in the process.
+A wealthy businessman is visiting a particular hooker on the regular but is worried that his wife will find out and financially ruin him in the process.
 He attempts to kill the prostitute after cuffing her to the bed, only to be prevented from doing so by the timely intervention of Dwight McCarthy, who had been hired by the man's wife to track her husband for evidence of the affair.

-- This kick off the plot in Andhadhun.
+- This kicks off the plot in Andhadhun.
 Simi and Manohar, who are both married to other people, have an affair.
 When Simi's husband Mr. Sinha comes home to surprise her on their anniversary after having told her he was going to Bengaluru, they are found out.
 Mr. Sinha ends up dead, though it is ambiguous exactly what happened.
 Did Manohar or Simi kill him?
 Did the gun go off accidentally, as Simi later claims?
 Or did he shoot himself when he saw his wife with another man?

 - Boogie Nights: Little Bill has twice caught his wife in flagrante delicto with another man.
 Both times, she's unperturbed about it, actually shooing Bill away to continue the tryst.
-At a New Year's party, Bill again discovers his wife bumping uglies with another man, pulls out a snubnose pistol, and shoots his wife and her lover dead.
+At a New Year's party, Bill again discovers his wife bumping uglies with another man, pulls out a snub-nosed pistol, and shoots his wife and her lover dead.
 He then glumly ambles away, and as the revelers count down the seconds to the New Year, puts his gun barrel in his mouth and blows his brains out.

 - Con Air: The backstory of William Bedford a.k.a.
 "Billy Bedlam".
-After catching his wife in bed with another man, Billy pulls a Revenge by Proxy leaving his wife and her lover alone, but instead kills his wife's parents, brothers, sisters and even the dog just to get back at her.
+After catching his wife in bed with another man, Billy pulls a Revenge by Proxy leaving his wife and her lover alone but instead kills his wife's parents, brothers, sisters, and even the dog just to get back at her.

 - In The Conversation, Harry pieces together bits of audio he recorded from a young couple to find out that they're worried about the woman's rich husband killing them before they can run away together.
 Except that Harry was mistaken, and they were actually talking about their own plot to kill the husband.
 They end up succeeding.